 Upload 360-degree videos

-YouTube supports uploading and playback of 360° spherical videos on computers in Chrome, Firefox, Internet Explorer and Opera browsers.
+YouTube supports uploading and playback of 360° spherical videos on computers in Chrome, Firefox, MS Edge and Opera browsers.
 In order to upload a 360° video file, you'll need to modify the file with an app or script before uploading.

 You can also watch 360° videos on the YouTube app.
 For an immersive experience, learn more about using Cardboard.